Landscaping around fire pits

 A robust hedge of West Coast native Pacific Wax Myrtle gives this cobble-floored fire patio a nice green hug, setting a verdant, cozy vibe.
 A potted olive tree and a handful of succulents toss in some Mediterranean flair, pairing well with the European feel of the paving.

-Clean lines in modern yard with fire coffee table
+Clean lines in modern yard with fire coffee table36 Embrace The Axis

 The landscape architecture for this long, narrow yard embraces the linear form, aligning one space after another along a common central axis, parallel to the back of the house.
 The fire pit glows as the terminus.

-Casual tropical outdoor fire bowl area with privacy fence
+Casual tropical outdoor fire bowl area with privacy fence37 Get Tropical!

 A patinated fire bowl, beachy seating, low-key string lighting, and chunky green plants set a charming tropical vibe.
 Who wouldn’t want to hang out here?!